evmts/tevm-monorepo/README.md

 [![Tevm Bundler Downloads](https://img.shields.io/npm/dm/@tevm/base-bundler.svg)](https://www.npmjs.com/package/@tevm/base-bundler)
 [![Minzipped Size](https://badgen.net/bundlephobia/minzip/tevm)](https://bundlephobia.com/package/tevm@latest)

+Any token claiming to be tevm is a scam. be careful.

 # tevm-monorepo

 Tevm tools include an Ethereum devnet that can run in the Browser and Node.js along with a solidity bundler that allows you to import solidity directly into TypeScript files.
 All built on top of the viem API.